wagtail/wagtail-vector-index/docs/architecture.md

 ## In Summary

 - `VectorIndex`s are responsible for fetching all the documents to be indexed, and for the interfaces for searching those documents.
-They have a `converter_class` class variable which specifies which `DocumentConverter` to ues for shepherding `Document`s.
+They have a `get_converter` method which returns an instance ofG `DocumentConverter` to ues for shepherding `Document`s.
 - `DocumentConverter`s convert `Document`s to and from the type the user is dealing with.
 They might need to be specific to a certain model, or they could be written in a more generic way to convert based on metadata in the `Document`.